 Invest in shared tools

 Empower your reps with access to the right tools and technology, like Dropbox for teams.
 Keep reading for our list of recommended tools for creating your very own remote sales tech stack.

 The ideal tech stack for remote sales teams

 Bundle the following tools and technologies to build a sales stack for successfully managing a remote sales team.

-A CRM platform allows your team to track, analyze, and share information about the sales pipeline — including prospects, forecasted revenue, deal progression, and pipeline value.
+A CRM platform allows your team to track, analyse and share information about the sales pipeline — including prospects, forecasted revenue, deal progression and pipeline value.